-(if applicable).
-A problem set can be turned in n days late if it is accompanied by n Lateness Coupons.
+All problem sets will be due by 6pm on the due day (typically Thursday) A problem set can be turned in $24 \cdot n$ hours late if it is accompanied by n Lateness Coupons.
 If you work with a partner, each of you needs to attach one Lateness Coupon per person per day late.